paulomuggler/fizzy/STYLE.md

 ## Controller and model interactions

 In general, we favor a [vanilla Rails](https://dev.37signals.com/vanilla-rails-is-plenty/) approach with thin controllers directly invoking a rich domain model.
-In general, we don't use services or other artifacts to connect the two.
+We don't use services or other artifacts to connect the two.

 Invoking plain Active Record operations is totally fine: